Light-year: History

 The light-year unit appeared a few years after the first successful measurement of the distance to a star other than the Sun, by Friedrich Bessel in 1838.
 The star was 61 Cygni, and he used a 6.2 in heliometre designed by Joseph von Fraunhofer.
 The largest unit for expressing distances across space at that time was the astronomical unit, equal to the radius of the Earth's orbit at 150 e6km.
 In those terms, trigonometric calculations based on 61 Cygni's parallax of 0.314 arcseconds, showed the distance to the star to be 660,000 AU.
 Bessel added that light takes 10.3 years to traverse this distance.
 He recognized that his readers would enjoy the mental picture of the approximate transit time for light, but he refrained from using the light-year as a unit.
 He may have resisted expressing distances in light-years because it would reduce the accuracy of his parallax data due to multiplying with the uncertain parameter of the speed of light.

 The speed of light was not yet precisely known in 1838; the estimate of its value changed in 1849 (Fizeau) and 1862 (Foucault).
 It was not yet considered to be a fundamental constant of nature, and the propagation of light through the aether or space was still enigmatic.

 The light-year unit appeared in 1851 in a German popular astronomical article by Otto Ule.
 Ule explained the oddity of a distance unit name ending in "year" by comparing it to a walking hour (Wegstunde).

 A contemporary German popular astronomical book also noticed that light-year is an odd name.
 In 1868 an English journal labelled the light-year as a unit used by the Germans.
 Eddington called the light-year an inconvenient and irrelevant unit, which had sometimes crept from popular use into technical investigations.

 Although modern astronomers often prefer to use the parsec, light-years are also popularly used to gauge the expanses of interstellar and intergalactic space.

 Usage of term

 Distances expressed in light-years include those between stars in the same general area, such as those belonging to the same spiral arm or globular cluster.
 Galaxies themselves span from a few thousand to a few hundred thousand light-years in diameter, and are separated from neighbouring galaxies and galaxy clusters by millions of light-years.
-Distances to objects such as quasars and the Sloan Great Wall run up into the billions of light-years.
+Distances to objects such as quasars and the Sloan Great Wall run into the billions of light-years.

-Calculation

-The way to calculate the light-year distance: